-Since inception, Vaxart's operations have been financed primarily by net proceeds of \$38.9 million and \$29.4 million from the sale of its convertible preferred stock and the issuance of convertible promissory notes, respectively, all of which were converted into common stock in the Merger, and \$4.9 million from the issuance of secured promissory notes to Oxford Finance, repayable by January 2021.
+Since inception, Vaxart's operations have been financed primarily by net proceeds of \$38.9 million and \$29.4 million from the sale of our convertible preferred stock and the issuance of convertible promissory notes, respectively, all of which were converted into common stock in the Merger, and \$4.9 million from the issuance of secured promissory notes to Oxford Finance, repayable by January 2021.
 Vaxart gained \$25.5 million in cash from Aviragen in the Merger, of which \$4.9 million was used to pay for severance, banker fee, D&O tail insurance, legal and other professional costs incurred by Aviragen prior to or upon the Merger.
-As of March 31, 2018, Vaxart had \$17.5 million of cash and cash equivalents.
-Management believes these funds are sufficient to fund Vaxart into, but possibly not beyond, the first quarter of 2019.
+As of June 30, 2018, Vaxart had \$23.9 million of cash and cash equivalents.
+Management believes these funds are sufficient to fund Vaxart into, but possibly not beyond, the second quarter of 2019.

-Vaxart's primary uses of cash are to fund operating expenses, primarily research and development expenditures.
-Cash used to fund operating expenses is impacted by the timing of when these expenses are paid, as reflected in the change in its outstanding accounts payable and accrued expenses.
+Our primary uses of cash are to fund operating expenses, primarily research and development expenditures.
+Cash used to fund operating expenses is impacted by the timing of when these expenses are paid, as reflected in the change in our outstanding accounts payable and accrued expenses.

-Vaxart plans to continue to fund its operations and capital funding needs through equity and/or debt financing.
-Vaxart may also enter into government funding programs and consider selectively partnering for clinical development and commercialization.
-The sale of additional equity would result in additional dilution to its stockholders.
-Incurring debt financing would result in debt service obligations, and the instruments governing such debt could provide for operating and financing covenants that would restrict the company's operations.
-If Vaxart is unable to raise additional capital in sufficient amounts or on acceptable terms, it may be required to delay, limit, reduce, or terminate its product development or future commercialization efforts or grant rights to develop and market vaccine candidates that it would otherwise prefer to develop and market itself.
-Any of these actions could harm its business, results of operations and prospects.
+We plan to continue to fund our operations and capital funding needs through equity and/or debt financing.
+We may also enter into government funding programs and consider selectively partnering for clinical development and commercialization.
+The sale of additional equity would result in additional dilution to our stockholders.
+Incurring debt financing would result in debt service obligations, and the instruments governing such debt could provide for operating and financing covernants that would restrict our operations.
+If we are unable to raise additional capital in sufficient amounts or on acceptable terms, we may be required to delay, limit, reduce, or terminate our product development or future commercialization efforts or grant rights to develop and market vaccine candidates that would otherwise prefer to develop and market ourselves.
+Any of these actions could harm our business, results of operations and prospects.